00windhound/windhound-web/notes.md

 legacy life game? game of chance and investments, a life boardgame where multiple people go through at a time and as your family grows you have to invest into everyones skills and keep your family wealthy. ill need a way to create new caracters, to track money, aging and have chance of death go up by age. pay for college pay rent or morgage pay for car. cards for jobs and requirements and salary.

+slot machine. table and rows. give the pictures an order and fit them in the dimentions. test for row all the same. money, same as rock paperscissors. small bet looks at one row